SUGAR GLIDER/SUGAR BEARS BASICS

 • Glass Water Bottle (no water bowls or plastic bottles)

-• TPG Nutritional Package (Brunch, Monkey Biscuits, & Essential Vitamins)
+• TPG Nutritional Package (Brunch, Glider Biscuits, & Essential Vitamins)

 • Toys to keep their mind active